101-26 Union Street

 About Chalice Canada:

 Chalice Canada is a 5-star rated charity with Good demonstrated impact on its international development programs.
-The charity has low overhead costs and best practices in financial transparency.
-Its annual report and website disclose information about its programs and outputs, leading to an above-average grade in results reporting.
+Chalice Canada has low overhead spending, with enough reserve funds to cover 7 months of operations.
+Chalice Canada has an above-average results reporting score.

 A Charity Intelligence 2023 Top 100 Rated Charity